top of page

 Meandering through Chefchaouen’s cobblestone lanes feels like walking through a dream and it’s a spellbinding place to spend a few days.
 The cascades and riverside restaurants of Ras El Maa only add to the experience, providing a cool spot to escape to on hot summer days.

-In this Ultimate Travel Guide to Chefchaouen, discover everything you need to know to experience the “Blue City” to the fullest, from the top things to do and inspiring stays to some of my top tour and hiking recommendations.
+In this Essential Travel Guide to Chefchaouen, discover everything you need to know to experience the “Blue Pearl” to the fullest, from the best things to do and inspiring stays to some of my top tour and hiking recommendations.

 Looking for more Chefchaouen travel inspiration?
 Check out my selection of detailed articles here.